fndomitrovic/update_arcgis_layers/README.md

 ```python
 path = r'C:\Users\Flora\folder'
 ```
-- All three functions will create new files & ArcGIS feature classes/layers or update the file/feature class/layer if it already exists
+- Each function will create new JSON files & ArcGIS feature classes/layers or update the file/feature class/layer if it already exists
-  - An ArcGIS feature class is the source tabular data of a layer which is the feature class's visualization on a map
+  - An ArcGIS feature class is the tabular source data of a layer which is the feature class's visualization on a map
 <br />

 ### 1. Create/update an ArcGIS layer of any Open Street Map data